 Identify and Treat the Causes

 The source of vaccine-preventable illnesses are the causative organisms.
-Through the progress of modern research and the numerous scientific advancements since the inception of naturopathic practice we are able to not only understand the specific cause of these illnesses, but also engineer a precise and naturally-derived method to prevent these diseases in the first place.
+Through the progress of modern research and the numerous scientific advancements since the inception of naturopathic practice we are able to not only understand the specific cause of these illnesses, but also engineer a precise and naturally-derived method to prevent the these diseases in the first place.
 The idiom “an ounce of prevention is worth a pound of cure” comes to mind.

 First Do No Harm

 Failing to recommend preventive medical interventions which in turn contributes to both increased disease prevalence and reduced herd immunity is harmful, full stop.
-I would also contend that throwing patients out of our practices for vaccine hesitancy or refusal also causes a quantifiable harm to both personal and public health.
+I would also contend that throwing patients out of our practices for vaccine hesitancy also causes a quantifiable harm to both personal and public health.
 The solution is education, and this dovetails with our next tenet: doctor as teacher.